lachrist/aran/README.md

 ## ToDo

-* Support strict mode.
+* Support strict mode (currently being ignored).
 * Support last valued expression e.g.: `eval('if (true) 1; else 2;')`.
 * Figure out what to do with `undefined` (there so many place where it can appear that `undefined` is simply not caught).
-  1. Unbound this argument
+  1. Unbound this argument (in strict mode)
   2. No return statement
-  3. Uninitialized variable
+  3. Empty return statement
-  4. Uninitialized property
+  4. Uninitialized variable
-  5. Null array element
 * Add code location to hooks (first figure what a code location exactly is in JavaScript).
 * Hoist variable declarations (for now, only functions are hoisted).
 * Problaly, initialize top level variable declarations (`var x` is different from `var x = undefined`).